Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Abstract

 \section{Abstract}

-Differences in gait patterns of children with Duchenne muscular dystrophy (DMD) and typically developing (TD) peers are visible to the eye, but quantification of those differences outside of the gait laboratory has been elusive.
-We measured vertical, mediolateral, and anteroposterior acceleration using a waist-worn iPhone accelerometer during ambulation across a typical range of velocities.
-Six TD and six DMD children from 3-15 years of age underwent seven walking/running tasks, including five 25m walk/run tests at a slow walk to running speeds, a 6-minute walk test (6MWT), and a 100-meter-run/walk (100MRW).
-We extracted temporospatial clinical gait features (CFs) and applied multiple Artificial Intelligence (AI) tools to differentiate between DMD and TD control children using extracted features and raw data.
-Extracted CFs showed reduced step length and a greater mediolateral component of total power (TP) consistent with shorter strides and Trendelenberg-like gait commonly observed in DMD.
-AI methods using CFs and raw data varied ineffectiveness at differentiating between DMD and TD controls at different speeds, with an accuracy of some methods exceeding 91\%.
-We demonstrate that by using AI tools with accelerometer data from a consumer-level smartphone, we can identify DMD gait disturbance in toddlers to early teens.
+Differences in gait patterns of children with Duchenne muscular dystrophy (DMD) and typically-developing (TD) peers are visible to the eye, but quantifications of those differences outside of the gait laboratory have been elusive.
+In this work, we measured vertical, mediolateral, and anteroposterior acceleration using a waist-worn iPhone accelerometer during ambulation across a typical range of velocities.
+Fifteen TD and fifteen DMD children from 3-16 years of age underwent eight walking/running activities, including five 25 meters walk/run speed-calibration tests at a slow walk to running speeds (SC-L1 to SC-L5), a 6-minute walk test (6MWT), a 100 meters fast-walk/jog/run (100MRW), and a free walk (FW).
+For clinical anchoring purposes, participants completed a Northstar Ambulatory Assessment (NSAA).
+We extracted temporospatial gait clinical features (CFs) and applied multiple machine learning (ML) approaches to differentiate between DMD and TD children using extracted temporospatial gait CFs and raw data.
+Extracted temporospatial gait CFs showed reduced step length and a greater mediolateral component of total power (TP) consistent with shorter strides and Trendelenberg-like gait commonly observed in DMD.
+ML approaches using temporospatial gait CFs and raw data varied in effectiveness at differentiating between DMD and TD controls at different speeds, with an accuracy of up to 100\%.
+We demonstrate that by using ML with accelerometer data from a consumer-grade smartphone, we can capture DMD-associated gait characteristics in toddlers to teens.